-- Note: This export command is only applicable to Gentran Integration Suite system certificates.
-You cannot use this command to export system certificates on HSM. - 1.
-Type the following command, with the appropriate parameters:
+Note: This export command is only applicable to Gentran Integration Suite system certificates.
+You cannot use this command to export system certificates on HSM.

+To export a Gentran Integration Suite system certificate, type the following command, with the appropriate parameters: